mdavis-xyz/staves-typst/docs/docs.typ

 Author: Matthew Davis

-This Typst package is used to draw musical key signatures and notes.
+This Typst package is used to draw musical scales.

 For now this is restricted to only one stave (set of lines).
-This is useful mostly for writing scales.
-This package cannot (easily) be used for writing whole songs, which require multiple staves.
+This package can be used to write arbitrary notes, but is not intended to be used for entire songs.

 #figure(